BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1. bridgeZ: The Z-position of the bridge
 1. bridgeRotY: The Y-rotation of the bridge
 1. bridgeRotZ: The Z-rotation of the bridge
-1. halfField: The
+1. halfField: The size of the half field
-1. quadField:
+1. quadField: The size of the half of half field

 ### Functions

-1. getRGB:
+1. getRGB: Returns an integer whether the color detected by the sensor is red, green, or blue based on the thresholds outlined earlier.
+0 for red, 1 for green, 2 for blue, 3 for grey.
-1. getRed:
+1. getRed: Returns raw red value
-1. getGreen:
+1. getGreen: Returns raw green value
-1. getBlue:
+1. getBlue: Returns raw blue
-1. getButton:
+1. getButton: Returns true or false based on whether a button is pressed or not
-1. vuforiaInit:
+1. vuforiaInit: Initializes VuForia.
+Only really needs to be called once.
-1. getVuforiaPosition:
+1. getVuforiaPosition: Returns a Vector of the position of the robot based on VuForia
-1. getVuforiaRotation:
+1. getVuforiaRotation: Returns an Orientation of the rotation of the robot based on VuForia.

 ### SensorBuilder